 It languished for many years in a yard in Penrose before being bought by Rob Marsh who restored it back to life and sent it to work in New Plymouth.

 Its ultimate fate is unknown.
 Anybody out there fill in the blanks ?

 For the Model Collector

-In fact, models of LeTourneau/Wabco equipment per-se is practically non-existent.
+In fact, models of LeTourneau/Wabco equipment per-se are practically non-existent.